CENFROCAFE

 • 0.25% Other

-Additional Income Price incentive given to producers in order to incentivize productivity and quality on the farm.
+Additional Income Additional premium payment to producers in order to encourage quality and productivity

 15%

-Education Workshops and training for board of directors, management committees and workers.
+Education Workshops and training for cooperative members, officers and workers

 DateProjectStatusReport